This Lemon Cookies Recipe makes big, chewy, and thick cookies bursting with bright lemon flavor, finished with an easy 2-ingredient lemon glaze.

 Storage

-Cool baked cookies, then store in an airtight container at room temperature for up to a week.
+Cool this baked lemon cookies recipe, then store in an airtight container at room temp for up to 1 week.

-Freeze cookie dough balls solid on a sheet pan then transfer to an airtight bag and freeze for up to 3 months.
-Bake cookies directly from the freezer, adding a couple extra minutes as needed.
-Glaze doesn’t freeze well, so make that fresh!
+Freeze dough balls solid on a sheet pan, then transfer to an airtight bag and freeze up to 3 months.
+Bake straight from frozen, adding a couple extra minutes as needed.
+The glaze doesn’t freeze well, so make that fresh.

 Lemon Cookies